itiger-cluster/itiger-cluster.github.io/_pages/contact.md

 ---

-Please contact xiaolei.huang@memphis.edu if you need a facility description of the iTiger cluster for your grant application.
+Please contact hni@memphis.edu if you need a facility description of the iTiger cluster for your grant application.